 To visit all of these you’ll have to get to Youyang early in the afternoon, so choose your train or bus well, keeping in mind what was mentioned above.
-The first thing I recommend you do is go straight to the terraced rice paddies, which is more “difficult” to get to and further away, so that the next day can be entirely dedicated to the other two destinations and the return to Chongqing.
+The first thing I recommend you do is go straight to the terraced rice paddies, which are more “difficult” to get to and further away so that the next day can be entirely dedicated to the other two destinations and the return to Chongqing.

 Youyang terraced rice paddies